FlowFuse/website/src/node-red/getting-started/editor/palette.md

 ![Image showing Node-RED Palette Search bar](./images/node-red-palette-search.png "Image showing Node-RED Palette Search bar"){data-zoomable}

-Located at the top of the Palette, the search bar allows you to quickly find nodes by their names.
+Located at the top of the Palette, the search bar allows you to quickly find nodes by their name.

 ## Node Categories